PaulSHahn2/emacssetup/KENESIS.md

 to?

 Two reasons: First, you can re-bind an existing key to perform the same action as a non-sticky modifer key.
-Second, can press a foot pedal to access the keypad layer as a non-sticky modifier key.
+Second, we can also press a foot pedal to access the keypad layer as a non-sticky modifier key.

-Xhlee rebinds his end key to toggle the keypad layer directly as a modifier:
+Xah Lee often rebinded his *end* key to toggle the keypad layer directly as a modifier:

 ```
 [end]>[kpshift]